adelewg/cs50/README.md

 1. application.py (most of your code goes here)
 2. requirements.txt (list of all the libraries that your application will use.
 3. static/
 4. templates/
 You should never trust user input hence defensive programming.
 Shopping carts on websited are implemented using cookies.
-Use python on the server to dynamically generate html pages Ajax
+Use python on the server to dynamically generate html pages.
+Ajax
 Best practice is to store sensitive information like email or passwords in environment variables.
 Do not type this private information directly inside your code and this is why we imported the 'os' module.
 A library that comes with Python.